mech/Notes/HR/jobline.md

 Have a concept of a "Account Holder" and their own CRM.

+## Payroll

+ZenPayroll's Platform team, where we build automated systems to detect fraud and make sure people get paid in full, on time.

 ## Accrual

 INR accrual can only have all same `work_year`.